nrwl/nx/docs/shared/using-executors.md

 Each project has its executors defined in the `targets` property.
 In this snippet, `cart` has two executors defined - `build` and `test`.

+{% callout type="note" title="More details" %}
-> Note: `build` and `test` can be any strings you choose.
+`build` and `test` can be any strings you choose.
 For the sake of consistency, we make `test` run unit tests for every project and `build` produce compiled code for the projects which can be built.
+{% /callout %}

 Each executor definition has an `executor` property and, optionally, an `options` and a `configurations` property.